 This special book has travelled around the globe giving children their own version of the Covid19 pandemic- helping them to feel reassured and empowered.
-Please let me know who this book is for and I will sign their copy.

 'The Corona Family' are lovable characters who only came to Earth for their holiday and certainly didn’t mean to hurt their human friends.
 They kept trying to get home but were sneezed all around!
 With the help of the children’s rainbow drawings and cheers on Thursday nights, we all helped to send them back to their own planet.